dhutapratama/docs/authorization.md

 ### Writing Gates

 > **Warning**
-> Gates are a great way to learn the basics of Laravel's authorization features; however, when building robust Laravel applications you should consider using [policies](#creating-policies) to organize your authorization rules.
+> Gates are a great way to learn the basics of Lets's authorization features; however, when building robust Lets applications you should consider using [policies](#creating-policies) to organize your authorization rules.

 Gates are simply closures that determine if a user is authorized to perform a given action.
 Typically, gates are defined within the `boot` method of the `App\Providers\AuthServiceProvider` class using the `Gate` facade.
 Gates always receive a user instance as their first argument and may optionally receive additional arguments such as a relevant Eloquent model.